fenago/pytest-quick-start-guide/preface.md

 for pytest, such as being able to re-run test failures, stop execution after the first failure, control the stack trace and test run verbosity, and much more.

-In Chapter 2, Writing Test Functions, on page 23, you’ll install Tasks locally using pip and look at how to structure tests within a Python project.
+In Lab 2, Writing Test Functions, on page 23, you’ll install Tasks locally using pip and look at how to structure tests within a Python project.
 You’ll do this so that you can get to writing tests against a real application.
-All the examples in this chapter run tests against the installed application, including writing to the database.
-The actual test functions are the focus of this chapter, and you’ll learn how to use assert effectively in your tests.
+All the examples in this lab run tests against the installed application, including writing to the database.
+The actual test functions are the focus of this lab, and you’ll learn how to use assert effectively in your tests.
 You’ll also learn about markers, a feature that allows you to mark many tests to be run at one time, mark tests to be skipped, or tell pytest that we already know some tests